Booster vaccines extended to over-30s in Scotland

 Health Secretary Humza Yousaf said appointments would also be opened to to 18 to 29-year-olds later in the week.

-Mr Yousaf said: "We know just how important a tool vaccination, and in particular the booster is, in our fight against the virus".
+Mr Yousaf said: "We know just how important a tool vaccination, and in particular the booster is, in our fight against the virus."

 It comes as the scheme has been extended in England to people over 30.